barbearclassico/telegrambot/README.md

 -------------

-1. Fetch the the specific page, and generates a list of images.
+1. Fetch the specific page, and generates a list of images.

 1. Exclude the already sent items from the current list